abasty/minwifi-esp01/README.md

 > 1. Open the sketch tab in the IoT Cloud
 > 2. Make sure that your USB to Serial converter is connected properly
 >    (otherwise go back to the start of this tutorial).
-> 3. Press and hold the reset button onboard the PCB (see image below), and
 >    connect the USB >Serial converter to your computer.
 > 4. The LED on the Sonoff Basic should now be OFF .
 If it is red or blinking
 >    blue, try to disconnect and connect again (while holding the reset button).